Matatika/matatika-docs/content/api/resources/dataplugins.md

 ---
 layout: default
-title: Datasources
+title: Dataplugins
-permalink: /api/resources/datasources
+permalink: /api/resources/dataplugins
 parent: Resources
 grand_parent: API
 nav_order: 11
-components: request-md-components/datasources
+components: request-md-components/dataplugins
 ---

 # {{page.title}}

-Datasources simply define a source of data from a given repository.
-Matatika provides a number of pre-configured platform-wide datasources out-the-box, as well as the ability to create custom datasources through the API.
+Dataplugins simply define a source of data from a given repository.
+Matatika provides a number of pre-configured platform-wide dataplugins out-the-box, as well as the ability to create custom dataplugins through the API.
 From these, [Pipeline](pipelines) jobs can be run to inject data into a workspace.
 {: .fs-5 }

 ---